mgoloshchapov/Portfolio/projects/DMC.md

   </p>
 </p>

+To implement the above idea DMC initializes particles in the desired potential and starts branching random walk consisting of two steps:

+- _Diffusive displacements_.
+  Particles randomly walk and visit different states.

+- _Birth-Death processes_.
+  Each particle is either replicated or removed depending on the potential energy in the current state.

-At each iteration of DMC the pligrims diffuse and implement birth/death step.
-Here is the visualization of pligrims lives in the double well potential and sampling of groundstate wavefunction.
-As the pligrim approaches coordinate where wavefunction(and hence probability) is close to zero, it is likely to die(red circles.
-On the other hand, pligrims give birth in regions, where wavefunction amplitude is large(green circles).
+Here is the visualization of particles in the double well potential and sampling of groundstate wavefunction.
+As the particle approaches coordinate where wavefunction(and hence probability) is close to zero, it likely dies(red circles).
+On the other hand, particles give birth in regions, where wavefunction amplitude is large(green circles).

 <p align="middle">
   <img src="./sources/dw_path_crop.gif"/>